Jet ski: Non-recreational uses

 PWCs are small, fast, easily handled, fairly easy to use, and affordable, and their propulsion systems do not have external propellers, making them in some respects safer than small motorboats for swimmers and wildlife.
 For these reasons, they are used for fishing, one of the PWC industry's fastest-growing segments.

 Lifeguards use PWCs equipped with rescue platforms to rescue water users from trouble, as well as flood survivors, and carry them to safety.
 Police and rangers use them to enforce laws in coastal waters, lakes and rivers.
 A PWC combined with a wash-reduction system, carrying waterproof loudspeaker equipment and GPS for instructions and distance measurement, has reportedly been used by assistant coaches for rowing sports on the River Tyne.

-Further, PWCs are used by the U.S. Navy as surface targets.
+Further, PWCs are used by the US Navy as surface targets.
 When equipped with GPS, electronic compass, radar reflector, and a radio modem, the PWC can be controlled remotely with a two-way link.
 Its small shipboard footprint allows it to be stored in and deployed from the smallest of vessels, and it has been used for target practice for armaments of sizes from 5 in cannon to small arms.

 US Special Forces use the Kraka Jet Board.